Aminatou Sow Says Sally Kohn Misquoted Her in Her Book

 My friend writer Aminatou Sow has cautioned that there’s a compounding unfairness, even oppression, in expecting the most marginalized among us to take the high road.
 “Why is is black women are always asked to do the work,” Aminatou chides one day as we’re in a cab and I’m telling her about my book.
 “Once you’re provoked, the rules of engagement change,” she adds, “and I can fucking kill you and I’m justified in doing that” — metaphorically speaking.

 The anecdote dates back to an evening in July 2017, when the two shared a car back to Brooklyn after going to the same event.
 In the car, the two discussed Kohn’s book, but what happened next is murkier.
 According to Sow, Kohn never conveyed that their discussion could make it into the pages of her book, nor was she ostensibly taking notes on a notepad or a phone.
-“I have no recollection of telling Sally those exact words but I do remember her discussing her book or her work in passing, she told The Cut.”
+“I have no recollection of telling Sally those exact words but I do remember her discussing her book or her work in passing,” she told the Cut.”
 Kohn says she had Sow’s “explicit consent” to be quoted, and that she “contemporaneously took notes, in keeping with every journalistic standards.”

 According to emails seen by the Cut, the dispute began in mid-March, when Kohn mentioned in a group email — on which Sow was included — that she had quoted Sow in her book.
 Perplexed, Sow responded, “wait you quote me?!,” which prompted Kohn to send her a photo of the book.
 Sow vocalized her concerns — that not only does she have no recollection of saying these words, but that there was no fact-checking involved in this book.
 While Kohn apologized for any hurt or frustration she may have caused, she said that Sow’s alleged quote is “one of the most profound in the book and provides an important moral anchor throughout the book.”